OSCELOT/MyMessages/README.md

 For Q4 2017 use My Messages unm-unmmymessages2017.war (version 2.3.1-q4.2017) until upgrade Learn Release to at least Q2 2018.

-My Messages version 2.3.1-q4.2017 will be deprecated effective November 27, 2019 since Q4 2017 is not supported as of December 2019.

 My Messages (version 2.3.3-q4.2018) is not recommended for Q4 2019 since Q4 2019 is planned to use Amazon Corretto 11.
-Plan to post another My Messages version for Amazon Corretto 11 about late December 2019.
+Plan to post another My Messages version for Q4 2019 about December 2019.

 My Messages B2 will NOT work in Ultra (since B2s that have a non-system admin UX will not work in Ultra).